osirixgrpc/pyosirix_example_project/docs/README.md

 ├── requirements.txt       # Tell the user (and pip) what the library dependencies are.
 └── VERSION                # It can be helpful for clarity to store a master version file.
 ```

+These pages are only meant to get you started.
+As you learn more about code management and CI/CD, you will become
+familiar with other available tools and may wish to incorporate those also.

 ## Requirements
 A good way to generate the requirements file automatically is run [`pipreqs`](https://github.com/bndr/pipreqs) as follows from the root directory: